xiaoxiaoliu10/Agent-First-Organization/README.md

         * `tasks (Optional, List(Dict))`: The pre-defined list of tasks that the chatbot need to handle.
 If empty, the system will generate the tasks and the steps to complete the tasks based on the role, objective, domain, intro and docs fields.
 The more information you provide in the fields, the more accurate the tasks and steps will be generated.
 If you provide the tasks, it should contain the following fields:
             * `task_name (Required, Str)`: The task that the chatbot need to handle
             * `steps (Required, List(Str))`: The steps to complete the task
-        * `agents (Required, List(AgentClassName))`: The agents pre-defined under agentorg/agents folder that you want to use for the chatbot.
-Each agent will be defined as a class decorated with @register_agent.
-Please refer to the agentorg/agents/message_agent.py for an example.
+        * `workers (Required, List(WorkerClassName))`: The workers pre-defined under agentorg/workers folder that you want to use for the chatbot.
+Each worker will be defined as a class decorated with @register_worker.
+Please refer to the agentorg/workers/message_worker.py for an example.

 ## Build Chatbot
 > **:bulb:<span style="color:orange">Tip:</span>** The following `--output-dir`, `--input-dir` and `--documents_dir` can be the same directory to save the generated files and the chatbot will use the generated files to run.
 E.g `--output-dir ./example/customer_service`.
 The following commands take *customer_service* chatbot as an example.

-**1. Create Taskgraph and Initialize Agent**
+**1. Create Taskgraph and Initialize Worker**
 ```
 python create.py --config ./examples/customer_service_config.json --output-dir ./examples/customer_service
 ```